List of supernatural beings in Chinese folklore

-The following is a list of supernatural beings in Chinese folklore and fiction originating from traditional folk culture and contemporary literature such as Pu Songling's Strange Stories from a Chinese Studio.
-This list contains only common supernatural beings who are inherently "evil" in nature, such as ghosts and demons, and beings who are lesser than deities.
-There are also ghosts with other characteristics.
-They are classified in some Chinese Buddhist texts.
+The following is a list of supernatural beings in Chinese folklore and fiction originating from traditional folk culture and contemporary literature.

+The list includes creatures from ancient classics (such as the Discourses of the States, Classic of Mountains and Seas, and In Search of the Supernatural) literature from the Gods and Demons genre of fiction, (for example, the Journey to the West, and Investiture of the Gods), as well as works from the Records of the Strange genre (for example Pu Songling's Strange Stories from a Chinese Studio and What the Master Would Not Discuss).

+This list contains supernatural beings who are inherently "evil" or that tend towards malevolence, such as ghosts and demons, hobgoblins and sprites, and even some ambivalent deities.
+It also includes uncanny or eerie entities that are not necessarily evil or harmful, but which evoke a sense of alienation.

-Aoyin (傲因)
+Aoyin ()

-The Aoyin. is an ancient humanoid monster with a long tongue, sharp claws, and wearing tattered clothes.
-It likes to eat human brains.
-It is recorded in "Shenyi Jing: Southwest Desolate Classic" (神异经·西南荒经).
+The Aoyin (傲因) is a man-eating humanoid monster of the desolate Western regions, described as having a very long tongue, sharp claws, and wearing tattered clothes.
+This anthropophagous being has a taste for human brains.
+It may be slain by smashing a rock on its tongue.
+It is also known as the Mowei (獏㺔).

+It is recorded in the Classic of Gods and Aberrations, in the chapter on creatures of the Southwestern Wastelands (神异经·西南荒经).

-Ba jiao gui (芭蕉鬼)
+Ba jiao gui ()

 Ba jiao gui (芭蕉鬼 (bā jiāo guǐ, banana ghost)) is a female ghost that dwells in a banana tree and appears wailing under the tree at night, sometimes carrying a baby.

 In some folktales from Thailand, Malaysia and Singapore, greedy people ask for lottery numbers from the ghost in the hope of winning money.
 They tie a red string around the tree trunk, stick sharp needles into the tree, and tie the other end of the string to their beds.
 At night, the ghost appears and begs the person to set her free.
 In return, she will give them a set of winning numbers.
 If the person does not fulfil his/her promise to set the ghost free after winning, they will meet with a horrible death.
 This ghost is similar in some aspects to the Pontianak/Kuntilanak in Malay and Indonesian folklore.